matt328/triton/design.md

 ## Component Detail

+### Context

+- News up a GameplaySystem and a Renderer, mediates communication between the two so they can stay decoupled.
+- Recieves some sort of abstracted native window handle to be passed into the renderer's ctor so it knows where to render its output.
+(Vulkan will cast this to a GLFWwindow* in order to create the vk::Surface).
+- Provides clients with a way to register application level callbacks and route them to the systems that need them.
+- Provides clients access to the GameplayAPI.

 ### Gameplay API

+Implemented as GameplayFacade class.

 This API will sit on top of the ECS and essentially be an abstraction layer over it (like I didn't want to do).
 This API will be available to the scripts attached to entities.
 It will also be directly usable via the Editor's components as well.